JayBlackedOut/hass-nhlapi/automations.md

       message: 'The habs scored!'
 ```

-Alternatively, you can still match against the `team_id`:
+Alternatively, you can still match against the `team_abbrev`.
+MUST BE UPPERCASE:

 ```
 - alias: 'Montreal Goal Announcement'